DallanQ/castles_of_burgundy/QA.md

 > A question on buying black tiles with silvering that I get on the same turn?
 > For instance, at the beginning of my turn, let's pretend I got only 1 silvering originally.
-> During my turn, I had sold my commidity and received 1 silvering, so that I got 2 silverings now.
+> During my turn, I had sold my commodity and received 1 silvering, so that I got 2 silverlings now.
 > Can I buy any one of black tile with my 2 silvering then?

 You can buy a black market tile before you use your dice or after you use your dice, if you have the money at that time.